 Below you will find the News that directly affects the IAM and our membership.
-Archived news can be found by clicking on the 2009 and 2008 at the right.
+News articles are also available from the 2012, 2011 and 2010 IAM News Archives.

 In a hotly contested election overseen by the National Mediation Board (NMB), nearly 220 Spirit Airlines ramp agents voted overwhelmingly, by 80 percent, to be represented by the IAM.